The no-code revolution

 No-code web development platforms have come a long way from the WYSIWYG editors of the past.
 Where these generated passable designs for the time, these websites were simple, offering a one-way experience to a user.
 A then came more dynamic website builders that the original no-code platforms could not do, and that's to build websites full of interactions, dynamic animations, and other sophisticated visual elements.

 There are plenty of use cases for no-code.
 It isn't limited to just building websites.
-It can be used to build mobile apps, web apps, voice apps, internal tooling, and for task automation.
+It can be used to build mobile apps, web apps, voice apps, internal tooling, integrations, and for task automation.
 Without knowing a single line of code it's possible to build chatbots with Voiceflow, connect multiple applications and build automated workflows with Zapier, and utilize Shopify to run ecommerce stores.
 Low code platforms like Airtable make it possible to build customized tools for teams in improving their business processes.
-The scope of what no code can do is growing more and more.
+The scope of what no-code can do is growing more and more.

 Developers, and others with deeper technical backgrounds, are freed from the burden of writing huge amounts of code from scratch — allowing them to dedicate their time towards more sophisticated projects.
 No-code doesn’t eliminate the need for them.
 There will always be a demand for their expertise in creating and fine-tuning technology solutions.